SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/farm-explorer/change-limit-site-topology-report.md

 ---
-title: Change the limit on Site Topology Report
-description: >-
-  This article describes how to change the limit on the Site Topology report in SPDocKit.
+description: This article describes how to change the limit on the Site Topology report in SPDocKit.
-author: Martin Pisacic
-date: 18/5/2017
 ---

 # Change the Limit on Site Topology Report